autism-101/presentations/content/home/diversity.md

 weight = 20
 +++

-## Everyone Is Different
+## What Is Autism?

-- Autism is a type of difference
+- Autism is a neurological and developmental difference
 - It is naturally occuring
 - It is not a disease 😷
 - It can't be cured